krutikaKulkarni-git/LLM-feature-engineering-for-suicide-risk-analysis/Slides/README.md

 # Presentations

-This folder contains presentation materials created for the class project.
+This folder contains presentation material.
 The slides summarize the project objectives, methodology, feature engineering approach, and key findings at different levels of detail.